Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 Best Case if you’re the SEAL, you’re getting cuffed and thrown to the ground for torching off rounds while the police try and figure out whats going on.
 Meanwhile, your crying daughter is put into a cruiser, and the guy is still on the loose.
 If you kill him, get ready for the criminal and civil circus.
 If you wound him, get ready to spend years hearing how he was confused, off his medication, thought he was in his own back yard, and on and on.

 Worst case scenario: your daughter’s bleeding out.
 You’ve got your Glock, and the police will be responding to a call of “shots fired”.
 Hope you’ve got your med kit, because until that scene is cleared, no EMT’s are coming in.
-Oh yeah, and expect the DA to file charges for discharging a firearm within the city limits, especially if you’re in metro.
+Oh yeah, depending on your location, expect the DA to file charges for discharging a firearm within the city limits.

 This SEAL’s approach to this problem is no different than thinking racking your shotgun is going to make the guy soil his drawers in fear.
 It’s simply out of context for the citizen.